kry0sc0pic/eve-hauling-discord/README.md

 ## Report Bugs:
 ### If you encounter any issues (do any one of the following):
-- Post a message in the `#bugs-support` channel of the discord server (invite above) and please ping me.
 - Make an issue on this github repository

 ## Donate: